department-of-veterans-affairs/next-build/READMEs/quickstart.md

 > [!TIP] I highly recommend creating a layout that shares a similar structure as an existing one in Next-Build for easier transition.

 1. Start with api-explorer.ts and your layout query[^1] to set up and format the data that is needed for your layout

    - Api-explorer to see the values Drupal is sending via the JSON:API
      - `yarn dev` to turn localhost on then navigate to [http://localhost:3999/\_playground/api-explorer/](http://localhost:3999/_playground/api-explorer/)
      - Useful for filling out mock.json and traversing through nested values
    - if properties with nested properties are required, utilize the `...getNestedIncludes()` function to traveers through the nested properties in the api-explorer and for your query file's `query param` section.

+     - `.getResourceCollection()` is where you specify the node, paragraph, etc from Drupal to grab
+     - `.addInclude([])` will return the highest level JSON of the specified node
+       - Specify which fields of interests to obtain the nest property information
+     - `.getNestedIncludes()` used to get multi-nested properties within fields

    - This function can cause more unexpected work, especially if the type needed to traverse the property has not been made yet.
 Existing ones would be `media-image` and `media-document` You might have to create a new component and/or query to fulfill the input needed to use `...getNestedIncludes()`.

 2. In layout query file[^2]
    - Update the `query params` section with the properties needed for the layout.
    - Update the `data loader` to use the correct `RESOURCE_TYPES`